Lorena Bućan

-Lorena Bućan, known professionally as simply Lorena, is a Croatian singer.
+Lorena Bućan (born 2002) is a Croatian singer and the lead vocalist of Magazin.
 Bućan rose to fame in 2018 after finishing third on the second season of Zvijezde.
 She has signed a contract with record label Tonika Records where she primarily collaborates with musician Tonči Huljić.

-She has released several successful singles with the label, including "Tower of Babylon", which also served as the Croatia's entry for the 2019 Eurovision Song Contest, "Tihi ocean", "Tvoja i gotovo" and "Kad si ti u pitanju" among others.
+As of 2024, she has released nine singles with the label, including "Tower of Babylon", "Kad si ti u pitanju", "Tihi ocean", "Drowning", "Kako samo mater zna", "Tvoja i gotovo", "Boli", "Jel' moguće" and "Ženska snaga".
+In November 2024, she replaced Andrea Šušnjara as the lead vocalist of Magazin.
+On 8 November 2024, they released "Nesvjestica", their first single with Bućan as the lead vocalist.

 Early life

-Bućan was born in Split, Croatia in 2002 by Croatian father and Croatian mother.
+Lorena was born in Split, Croatia in 2002.
+She grew up in a small town and started singing when she was just 8 years old.
+Lorena has an older brother and two sisters.